-ULJA51040 - LEAP Japanese 4
+ULJA51040 - LEAP Japanese 4 (B1)

-- Credits: 20
+• Credits: 20

-- Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.
+• Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.

-- Taught during: Both semesters
+• Taught during: Both semesters (September to May)

 Description

-This course is for students who have successfully completed LEAP Japanese 3 or equivalent and wish to take their Japanese to the next level.
-The course offers the solid foundation required for achieving language near competency with the use of further grammatical structures of the Japanese language and challenging longer texts and conversations.
-The course provides an extensive range of vocabulary which will enable students to communicate reasonably fluently and effectively, both orally and in writing, and enable them to produce clear, well-structured written text on a wide variety of subjects.
-Communication skills will be developed include discussion, presentation skills and reporting skills in addition to covering more aspects of the culture and current issues of Japan.”
+The course provides an extensive range of vocabulary which will enable students to communicate reasonably fluently and effectively, both orally and in writing, and enable them to produce clear, well-structured written texts on a wide variety of subjects.
+Communication skills will be developed include discussion, presentation skills and reporting skills, in addition to covering more aspects of the culture of and current issues in Japan.

 Learning outcomes